Agency, Motivation, and Self-Regulation

 Theory of Planned Behavior

-Definition The Theory of Planned Behavior (TPB) is a psychological theory that predicts a person'...
+Overview The Theory of Planned Behavior (TPB) is a psychological model that predicts deliberate a...